rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 13:</b> Synthetic car value plot where all attributes are constant but car brand.
 YEar was fixed at 2018, mileage was fixed at 30000 and BHP was fixed at 100.
 Volvo and Dacia brands associated with the hypothesis have been coloured red.</sub></i></p>
 <br>

 Figure 13 illustrates that Tesla is the most expensive car brand modelled and Ssangyong is the least expensive car brand modelled.
 It also confirms the hypothesis that a Dacia branded car is indeed cheaper than a Volvo branded car.
 A Dacia is the third cheapest brand of the used cars modelled in this project.
-The hypothesis has been validated as true and the <b>LINK TO TOP</B> secondary project objective has been satisfied.
+The hypothesis has been validated as true and the [secondary project objective](#objectives) has been satisfied.

 # Limitations